Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Preparing your luggage| ©Ketut Subiyanto

-The main thing I recommend is to pack warm clothes to be able to cope with the cold weather and possible snowfalls.
+I recommend that you pack the best warm clothes to be able to withstand the cold weather and possible snowfalls.
 Therefore, don't forget to take with you

 • Scarf